 With no load on the workhorse, practice manoeuvring the machine by operating controls as described previously.
 All operators must check to see that the brake is functioning properly.
-When forward/reverse control lever is released the Workhorse should stop instantly.
+When clutch handle is released the Workhorse should stop instantly.
 If it doesn't do not operate the machine until repairs or adjustments are made.